SimonCropp/ExtendedFluentValidation/readme.md

 ### Strings

 String cannot be `String.Empty` or only white-space.
+The logic being: if the absence of text is valid, then make the member nullable.
+This helps since nullable is a first class strong type feature, where "string is empty or only white-space" is a runtime check.

 ### Guids